 Activating scheduled tasks

-You should follow the blog on this site for announcements of new versions of Friendica.
-To update your installation, make a backup of the file called
+You should follow the blog on this site for announcements of new releases of Friendica.
+Update instructions are provided in each release announcement.

 Two main things might go wrong during installation.